adutta91/chess/README.md

 # How to Run These Files
-The game requires Ruby to run ([Ruby Installation Tutorial](http://installrails.com/steps)) Run bundle install in the terminal, and run the game with: `$ ruby chess_game.rb`
+The game requires Ruby to run ([Ruby Installation Tutorial](http://installrails.com/steps))

+- Download the files, run bundle install in the terminal, and run the game with:
+  `$ ruby chess_game.rb`